Revisiting End-to-End Learning with Slide-level Supervision in Computational Pathology: Additional Related Works

 \section{Additional Related Works}

+While E2E high-resolution image analysis is relatively mature in general computer vision~\cite{qin2025boosting,qin2025no,bergner2022iterative}, its application to CPath presents significant challenges due to their unique gigapixel scale.
+As elaborated in the \textit{Related Work} section, current E2E methods for WSI analysis are broadly categorized into instance-level supervised and slide-level supervised approaches.
 As elaborated in the \textit{Related Work} section, current E2E methods can be divided into instance-level supervised approaches and slide-level supervised approaches.
 Instance-level supervised methods~\cite{chikontwe2020multiple, luo2023negative, qu2022bi, qu2024rethinking} adopt a pseudo E2E paradigm, in which the encoder is trained using instance-level pseudo‐labels rather than genuine slide-level supervision.
 This strategy simplifies the problem by processing patches independently; however, it neglects the essential inter-patch contextual relationships required for robust clinical interpretation~\cite{campanella2019clinical, ma2025sela} and creates a disconnect between training and downstream clinical applications.
 Moreover, the performance of these methods fundamentally depends on the quality of the pseudo‐labels, indicating that they constitute a compromise rather than a fully E2E solution.
 For example, Qu et al.~\cite{qu2024rethinking} introduce a novel instance-level MIL framework that leverages weakly supervised contrastive learning and prototype-based pseudo label generation to markedly improve both instance and bag-level classification in WSI analysis.
 Luo et al.~\cite{luo2023negative} propose a negative instance guided self-distillation framework that leverages true negative samples and a prediction bank to constrain pseudo-label distributions, enabling an E2E instance-level classifier.